Install the latest stable version of Rustsudo pacman -S --needed rustuprustup toolchain install stable# Clone the repo in a temp directory.export PARU_TMP_DIR=$(mktemp -d)git clone https://aur.archlinux.org/paru.git "${PARU_TMP_DIR}/paru"# build and install paru.cd "${PARU_TMP_DIR}/paru"makepkg -si#

 Using Hyprcursors

 Hyprland introduced a new cursor theme format, called Hyprcursor.
 It is supposed to be a more efficient and faster cursor theme format.
-The Catppuccin cursors are already set up in Hyprland’s config file, so we just need to update gsettings
+The Catppuccin cursors are already set up in Hyprland’s config file, so we just need to update gsettings with the appropriate settings.

 Run the following script and select/enter your preferred cursor and cursor size (I use the defaults).